Welcome to the International Trauma Center

 The Heart of Trauma Informed Care®

-ITC has been invited to provide a keynote presentation at the APA-ABA national conference this May in Washington DC.
-This is an important conference is a unique opportunity for law makers and psychologist to share knowledge and vision on how to reduce trauma and violence in family and community and is an important follow up event in support of President Obama’s Defending Childhood Initiative.
+ITC was invited to share knowledge and vision on how to reduce trauma and violence in family and community as part of President Obama’s Defending Childhood Initiative.

-ITC continues to evolve trauma informed care clinical services for youth with complex trauma living in residential centers across Iowa, partnering with the Four Oaks Treatment Centers (http://www.fouroaks.org).
-ITC is developing advanced methods for the rapid processing of traumatic experiences and associated memories allowing adolescents to sustain recovery and be placed back into their homes or into foster homes with longer term success; January 2014-June 2014
+ITC evolved trauma informed care clinical services for youth with complex trauma region-wide across the Midwest, partnering with the Four Oaks Treatment Centers (http://www.fouroaks.org) and the Midwest Trauma Services Network (MTSN: http://midwesttrauma.org/).
+ITC is developing advanced methods for the rapid processing of traumatic experiences and associated memories allowing adolescents to sustain recovery and be placed back into their homes or into foster homes with longer term success; January 2013-January 2016

 BCF ATTUNEMENT PROGRAM FOR PRESCHOOL CHILDREN: TWO-DAY CREDENTIALING TRAINING

 January 17, 2016 @ 1:30 pm – 5:30 pm and January 18, 2016 @ 9 am – 5:30 pm

 From the Boston Children’s Foundation, partnering with the International Trauma Center: Through the language of the body, children learn to discriminate safe and positive facial cues and physical territory while exploring music, soft props and story.
 This two-day training, conducted by founder, Dicki Johnson Macy, M.Ed., BC-DMT, LMHC, IDMA, credentials participants (dancers, teachers, parents, clinicians) in the Rainbowdance protocol that is accessible to all children regardless of physical or emotional affliction, cultural background, traumatic exposure, or other disability that might otherwise exclude him from group participation.